How To Add A

 14. With the wall in place, drill the

-necessary holes for wire or pipes; add the wire and pipes; be sure
+necessary 1" holes for electirc wire (12" up from Base Plate) or water pipes (16" up from Base Plate); add the wire and pipes; be sure

 to nail any necessary metal pipe guard plates onto the studs.